Milton Coste

 Co-op or condo: which is more common in NYC luxury buildings?

 Both ownership structures exist at the luxury level, but they come with different requirements.
-Cooperative buildings require board approval and typically limit financing to 50-75% of the purchase price, with some prestigious buildings requiring all-cash purchases.
+Cooperative buildings require board approval and typically limit financing to 50-75% of the purchase price, with some high-end buildings requiring all-cash purchases.
 Condominiums offer fee-simple ownership with no board approval and more flexible financing.
 Many newer luxury towers, including those in Tribeca and along Billionaires' Row, are condominiums specifically because international and investor buyers prefer the cleaner ownership structure.
 If a co-op's financial requirements or board process is a concern, focusing on luxury condominiums gives you more flexibility without sacrificing building quality.

 What neighborhoods have the highest concentration of luxury apartments for sale in NYC?